 The AHI supports Enquiry financially and with editorial guidance by David Frisk, Ph.D., AHI Resident Fellow and former award-winning journalist.
 In addition to providing an outlet for students to freely discuss issues, the publication has helped launch the careers of three AHI Undergraduate Fellows.
 Dean Ball, class of 2014, accepted the position of Policy Manager of the Center for State and Local Leadership at the Manhattan Institute, one of the premier organizations in the United States for shaping urban policy.
 Former editor-in-chief Joe Simonson accepted the position of Editorial Page Assistant at the New York Post upon graduation in 2015.
 At the Post, Joe has continued to attack political correctness and analyze the political situation in articles he has had published there while attending to his editorial duties.
 Paul Carrier has become a young executive in a private equity firm.

 David Frisk is looking forward to serving as advisor and working with Liz this academic year.
 He stated, “Elizabeth’s impressive résumé shows, in addition to her discipline and wide range of interests, an engagement with the future of Hamilton College through her role on the admissions committee.
 Her strong appreciation of the AHI and her cheerful, positive outlook are equally clear.
 Under her leadership, Enquiry will remain a high-quality product.”

-The first issue of Enquiry of the semester features a lead article by Liz on the military threat from China, as well as articles on the Flatiron Academy that teaches computer coding by Phil Parkes, and on the University of Chicago Dean of Students John Ellison’s statement on free speech by Will Utzschneider.
+The first issue of Enquiry of the semester features a lead article by Liz on the military threat from China, as well as an article by Phil Parkes on the Flatiron Academy, which teaches computer coding.

 By Mary Grabar, AHI Resident Fellow